begateway/elixir-clickhouse-perf-test-agent/README.md

 ## Test Results

-I only did perf tests for Pillar with `db_side_batch_insertions` true and false.
+I only did perf tests for Pillar with `db_side_batch_insertions` `true` and `false`.
 However I did it on several databases with different amount of data and different loads.
 The results were the similar.

 For example, this is the results on my local computer: